 1. Boost Your Brain Power

-Generally, we are all fans of music, and whether it’s dance, metal, hardcore, or pop, we can usually identity something upbeat in our iTunes Library.
+Generally, we are all fans of music.
+Whether it’s dance, metal, hardcore, or pop, we can usually identify something upbeat or driving in our iTunes Library.
 While upbeat music is great for getting pumped up, short of studying chord progressions and lyrical meaning, there is little payoff to listening to the same set of repetitive tracks on every jog.
 For some, music may actually be the reason they dread running.
 Next time you’re out, try a podcast!

 If podcasts aren’t your thing, try an audiobook.
 I once heard a story of a runner who would listen to suspense novels while training.
 Only while training would he allow himself to listen to the books and, assuming they were any good, this tactic kept him from wanting to stop running.
 It also conditioned him to crave running.
-During races, he allowed himself to put on a playlist of upbeat music.
-This helped change the pace and create a fresh experience.
+During races, he allowed himself to indulge in a playlist of upbeat music.
+This helped change the pace and created a fresh experience.